Quick Start

 See INSTALLATION.md.

-Step 2: Install A Plugin#
+Step 2: Install A Provider#

 Scanning providers are standalone executables placed in ~/.complytime/providers/.
 The filename determines the evaluator ID.